dnth/vlhf/README.md

 ## Features

-- Download datasets from Hugging Face to local storage.
+- Download/Upload datasets from Hugging Face to local storage.
-- Upload datasets from local storage to Visual Layer.
+- Download/Upload datasets from local storage to Visual Layer.
 - Search for datasets on Hugging Face.

-- Upload datasets from Visual Layer to Hugging Face.
-(WIP)
+> [!NOTE]
+> Currently only works for image classification datasets.
+Datasets with bounding boxes are currently work in progress.

 ## Installation